When the rain washes you clean, you'll know.

 His suit is blue.

-Rolling Stone is really good?
+Do I tell him that the latest issue of Rolling Stone is really good?
 I haven't read it.
 He'll know I haven't read it.
 I can't lie to the CEO of my company.
 During a recession.
 I like the cover.
 Do I tell him I like the cover?

 That's a really nice suit.